State-specific Information for Online Programs

 410.643 - Managing and Leading Biotechnology Professionals

 The roles of managers and leaders within biotechnology companies undergo constant change.
-Biotechnology managers and leaders must engage in new and innovative problem-solving strategies; lead a diverse and global workforce; develop partnerships with other businesses, customers, and competitors; manage horizontally and across teams; and utilize technology as a competitive advantage.
-The student is able to address current challenges in his/her own organization and learn methods of implementing change, such as negotiation techniques and motivation.
-The course includes in-depth discussions of leadership skills, communication, conflict resolution, and goal integration.
-Students research a biotechnology organization and analyze what is working and not working within the management systems and suggest alternatives.
+Biotechnology manager and leaders must engage in new and innovative problem- solving strategies; lead a diverse and global workforce; develop partnerships with other businesses, customers, and competitors manage horizontally and across teams; and utilize technology a competitive advantage.
+The student is able to address cure challenges in his/her own organization and learn methods of implementing change, such as negotiation techniques and motivation.
+The course includes in-depth discussions of leadership skills, communication, conflict resolution, and goa integration.
+Students research a biotechnology organization, analyze what is working and not working within the management systems, and suggest alternatives.

 410.644 - Marketing Aspects of Biotechnology

 This course introduces students to the strategic and tactical approaches used in the marketing of biotechnological produce and services.
 Students gain a thorough understanding of the research and planning necessary to develop a marketing plan the relationship between the marketing and sales functions, the difference between marketing a scientific product and a scientific service, pricing strategies, distribution alternatives, communications, promotion, and the importance of perception Knowledge of marketing terminology and techniques prove helpful to anyone in the industry.

 410.646 - Creating a Biotechnology Enterprise